 - Agreed existing flexible working arrangements are still applicable while working remotely, if this works for the staff member.

 - Keeping in touch with your staff is important for maintaining your social interactions and professional collaborations.
 Discuss the regularity and types of contact you expect to have with your staff and that they want with you.

 - Be mindful of those members within your teams who may benefit from increased contact over and above your normal 1:1 meetings and team meetings.
 Discuss these needs with relevant team members so that measures can be put in place.

 - Staying in touch regularly is also important for keeping your staff informed about your Department’s and the University’s business.

 - Microsoft TEAMS is a great way to be able to stay in touch whilst working off-site.
-Managers should ensure that all of their staff have a basic practical awareness of how to use Microsoft TEAMS when undertaking remote working as this will be key to being able to stay in touch undertake work.
+Managers should ensure that all of their staff have a basic practical awareness of how to use Microsoft TEAMS.
+When working remotely TEAMS will be key for being able to stay in touch undertake work.
 To download click here

-- Set up your staff as a team on TEAMS you can then live chat with each other.
+- Set up your staff as a team on TEAMS in order to live chat with each other.
 This is useful for sharing ideas and engaging in discussions.

 - You can also have one to one and team meetings by using the video conferencing features.

 - You can make phone calls to colleagues through TEAMS to save you from using your personal mobiles or domestic house phones.